inabikarilibrary/inalib/inapedia/players/french/$elow.md

 # $elow

-$elow is a French :fr: player, maining Nomash.
+$elow is a French/Turkish :fr::tr: player, maining Nomash.
 His playstyle is characteristic of the aggressive French style.

 ## Achievements